roscopeco/jasm/docs/cookbook.md

 * Constructors are _always_ named `<init>`
 * They _always_ have a `void` return type
 * They are _always_ invokved with `invokespecial` (they are non-virtual instance methods)
-* You don't _have_ to call a constructor - the JVM will let you proceed with an `uninitialized` reference.
+* You don't _have_ to call a constructor - the JVM will let you proceed with an `uninitialized_this` reference.
 * You need the `dup` because, as with any other method call, the receiver is popped from the stack

 #### Writing constructors